Coffin Bay Pony

 Intro

 The Coffin Bay Pony is a semi-feral breed that is native to Coffin Bay, on the southern tip of the Eyre Peninsula in Australia.
-Often confused with the Brumby’s, these ponies do not share their lineage & are protected by fences from them.
+Often confused with the Brumby’s, these ponies do not share their lineage and are protected by fences from breeding with them.

 Origins

 The bloodlines of these ponies come from 60 Timor ponies imported by English settlers in the mid-19th century for breeding.
-From the beginning the breeding was selective and controlled for quality and purity but as the operations expanded additional bloodlines were added including Welsh Cob, Thoroughbred, Arabian, Clydesdale & Hackney.
+From the start breeding was selective, controlled for quality and purity.
+However as the operations expanded additional bloodlines were added including Welsh Cob, Thoroughbred, Arabian, Clydesdale and Hackney.

 Since that time, preservation of the ponies is managed by volunteers of the Coffin Bay pony Society.
 This group ensures that their numbers stay reasonable so they are allowed to remain in the park.